-The Library Scanning Service produce digital copies from library print content so that your students can benefit from online access to high-demand course reading.
+We produce digital copies from library print content so that your students can benefit from online access to high-demand course reading.
 In line with the University’s Digital Transformation Strategy, we deliver content to support an interactive, engaging, and flexible learning environment.
+We provide:

 The Document Supply Services team can provide advice and support with:

-Information on copyright is available from the Copyright Library Guide
+Information on copyright can be found on the Copyright Library Guide

-iFind Reading supports the student digital experience by providing direct access to electronic content, live information on item availability, and integrated request options.
+iFind Reading Lists support student digital experience by providing direct access to electronic content, live information on item availability, and integrated request options.